Michael Petrelis: Seeking justice for Allen Schindler

 On December 17, 1992, Petrelis noticed a short item in The Washington Times about the October 27, 1992, beating death, in Sasebo, Japan, of Allen R. Schindler, Jr., a United States Navy seaman stationed aboard the USS Belleau Wood (LHA-3), who the newspaper said may have been gay.
 When Petrelis could find no other information, he said he grew suspicious.
-He believed the gay sailor's death was a consequence of the military's ban on homosexuals that Clinton had promised to repeal.
+He believed the sailor's death was a consequence of the military's ban on homosexuals that Clinton had promised to repeal.
 He telephoned Schindler's mother, Dorothy Hajdys-Clausen, and told her his intentions to raise awareness about the crime for political reasons.

 Petrelis vowed to turn Schindler into "the gay Rodney King."
 He organized a press conference and protest on the steps of the Pentagon that prompted coverage on local television stations that night.
 Activists claimed the protest also prompted the Navy to disclose previously concealed details of the crime.
 Petrelis believed the Navy was downplaying Schindler's homosexuality.
 Hajdys-Clausen complained that the Navy did not inform her until December 6, 1992, that her son had openly identified himself as homosexual a month before the murder.
 Over the next six months, Petrelis organized numerous press conferences at the Pentagon, the White House, and in Japan.
 Hajdys-Clausen said that, without the public attention, "the Navy would whitewash the whole thing".
 She feared the Navy was trying to cover up a hate crime.
 On January 18, 1993, Petrelis organized a candlelight vigil for Schindler, sponsored by Queer Nation/National Capital, at the United States Navy Memorial, with Hajdys-Clausen participating.

-At a hearing on February 3, 1993, the Navy charged Airman Apprentice Terry M. Helvey of the USS Belleau Wood with Schndler's murder, based largely on the accounts of his shipmate and accomplice, Charles E. Vins, whom the Navy had tried quietly in November and sentenced to only four months in prison, of which he served 78 days in exchange for his testimony against Helvey.
+At a hearing on February 3, 1993, the Navy charged Airman Apprentice Terry M. Helvey of the USS Belleau Wood with Schindler's murder, based largely on the accounts of his shipmate and accomplice, Charles E. Vins, whom the Navy had tried quietly in November and sentenced to four months in prison, of which he served 78 days in exchange for his testimony against Helvey.
 Petrelis did not trust the Navy to fully prosecute Helvey.
 At the White House, Petrelis met with Bob Hattoy, the Clinton administration's liaison to the gay community, to discuss the Schindler case and ask for a special prosecutor.
 With the financial support of David Geffen, Charles Holmes, Larry Kramer, and Marvin Liebman, among others, Petrelis traveled twice to Japan to monitor the proceedings.
 There, he held press conferences, met with sailors who had been stationed with Schindler on the USS Belleau Wood, gained access to the U.S. naval base at Sasebo, Japan, where the USS Belleau Wood was docked, and obtained special permission to attend Helvey's court-martial proceedings at the U.S. naval base at Yokosuka, Japan.